liuliu/libnnc.org/source/api/level_3_5/group__level__3__5__while_symbolic_while.rst

 Construct a "while" loop in a symbolic graph
 ============================================

+(This document was written in 2016, since then, Caffe2 added support for While loop (as sub-graph), similar implementation added for ONNX as well.)

 In NNC, a computation graph cannot allow cycles.
 Thus, there is no flexible way to express loops.

 A little survey on this problem: